Asexuality: Discrimination and legal protections

 A 2012 study published in Group Processes & Intergroup Relations reported that asexuals are evaluated more negatively in terms of prejudice, dehumanization and discrimination than other sexual minorities, such as gay men, lesbians and bisexuals.
 Both homosexual and heterosexual people thought of asexuals as not only cold, but also animalistic and unrestrained.
 A different study, however, found little evidence of serious discrimination against asexuals because of their asexuality.
 Asexual activist, author, and blogger Julie Decker has observed that sexual harassment and violence, such as corrective rape, commonly victimizes the asexual community.
-Sociologist Mark Carrigan sees a middle ground, arguing that while asexuals do often experience discrimination, it is not of a phobic nature but "more about marginalization because people genuinely don't understand asexuality."
+Sociologist Mark Carrigan sees a middle ground, arguing that while asexuals do often experience discrimination, it is not of a phobic nature but "more about marginalization because people genuinely don't understand asexuality".

 Asexuals also face prejudice from the LGBT community.
 Many LGBT people assume that anyone who is not homosexual or bisexual must be straight and frequently exclude asexuals from their definitions of queer.
 Although many well-known organizations devoted to aiding LGBTQ communities exist, these organizations generally do not reach out to asexuals and do not provide library materials about asexuality.
 Upon coming out as asexual, activist Sara Beth Brooks was told by many LGBT people that asexuals are mistaken in their self-identification and seek undeserved attention within the social justice movement.
 Other LGBT organizations, such as the National LGBTQ Task Force explicitly include asexuals because they are non-heterosexual and can therefore be included in the definition of queer.
 Some organizations now add an A to the LGBTQ acronym to include asexuals; however, this is still a controversial topic in some queer organizations.

 In some jurisdictions, asexuals have legal protections.
 Since 1999, Brazil has banned pathologization or attempted treatment of sexual orientation by mental health professionals through the national ethical code, and the U.S. state of New York has labeled asexuals as a protected class.
 However, asexuality does not typically attract the attention of the public or major scrutiny; therefore, it has not been the subject of legislation as much as other sexual orientations have.

+Legality

+While it has been claimed that asexuals are not typically subjects of legal punishment, explicit criminalization of asexuality does occur.
+Niger explicitly criminalizes asexuality, with "asexual acts" being punishable by 5-10 years in prison and a fine, as the result of a law introduced in June 2026, while Russia passed a law in 2015 banning, amongst others, people with "disorders of sexual preference" from obtaining driving licenses.
+The Association of Russian Lawyers for Human Rights stated that it effectively banned "all transgender people, bigender, asexuals, transvestites, cross-dressers, and people who need sex reassignment" from driving.